- The Enterprise

 - The Recorder

-Some 65 bills related to election procedures and campaign finance were in the hopper this General Assembly session.
-They range from the fairly mundane — one bill has to do with the tenure of Circuit Court judges — to the more far-reaching and sure-to-be controversial.
+Some 65 bills related to election procedures and campaign finance are in the hopper this General Assembly session.
+They range from the fairly mundane to the more far-reaching and sure-to-be controversial.
 An example of the latter is a bill to alter the petition signature requirements to put issues on the election ballot.

-For those who believe this is some sort of radical proposal, keep in mind that eight states plus the District of Columbia allow qualified residents to venture into the polls on Election Day, register and cast their ballots.
-Two other states have approved same-day registration but haven’t implemented it yet.
+As for same-day voter registration, this is not some sort of radical proposal.
+Eight states plus Washington, D.C., allow qualified residents to venture into the polls on Election Day, register and cast their ballots.
+Two other states have approved same-day registration but haven’t yet implemented it.

 The fiscal note on the administration bill says the increased early-voting days and hours — which would go from the current 10 a.m. to 8 p.m. weekdays and Saturday, and noon to 6 p.m.
 Sunday, to 10 a.m. to 8 p.m. daily and 8 a.m. to 8 p.m. in presidential election years — would cost the state about $150,000 in fiscal 2014.
 The bill, however, mandates local government participation, at a cost of about $1.2 million in fiscal 2014.

-Still, for anyone who experienced the long lines around the state during early voting in November’s general election and who believes in the workings of a robust democracy, the price is a relatively small one.
+Still, for anyone who experienced the long lines around the state during early voting last year, including at times outside the Potomac building at the governmental center in Leonardtown, and who believes in the workings of a robust democracy, the price is a relatively small one.